h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 Exporting the loaded MOJO model using Sparkling Water
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To export the MOJO model, call ``model.write.save("/some/path")``.
-In case of Hadoop enabled system, the command by default
+In case of a Hadoop-enabled system, the command by default
 uses HDFS.
-To reference a path on the local file system of the Spark driver, the path must be prefixed with ``file://`` when HDFS enabled.
+To reference a path on the local file system of the Spark driver, the path must be prefixed with ``file://`` when HDFS is enabled.

 Importing the previously exported MOJO model from Sparkling Water
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To import the MOJO model, call ``H2OMOJOModel.read.load("/some/path")``.
-In case of Hadoop enabled system, the command by default uses HDFS.
-To reference a path on the local file system of the Spark driver, the path must be prefixed with ``file://`` when HDFS enabled.
+In case of a Hadoop-enabled system, the command by default uses HDFS.
+To reference a path on the local file system of the Spark driver, the path must be prefixed with ``file://`` when HDFS is enabled.

 Accessing additional prediction details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~